To prevent any possible water damage in the cameras, ensure the following:

 When you connect the protective gasket, the important thing is that this is only possible on a POE line with an unterminated end.

 You mostly see this when installers are running the POE lines.
-They ensure to insert the waterproofing parts before inserting the CAT5 ethernet cable endThis ensures a watertight seal, but yes, sadly is a hassle to do for most normal installs.
+They make sure to insert the waterproofing parts before inserting the CAT5 ethernet cable endThis ensures a watertight seal, but yes, sadly is a hassle to do for most normal installs.

 R400